-“Uluwatu, in the southern end of Bali, is always pumping waves and gets good conditions with a South swell and Southeast trade winds.
+“Uluwatu, in the southern end of Bali, is always pumping waves and gets good conditions with a South swell as well as Southeast trade winds.
 Expect 2-to-10 foot waves.
 It’s the most famous wave in Bali.”

 Uluwatu is actually 5 breaks (starting from the north): The Peak, Racetrack, Outside Corner, Temples and The Bombie.
 Each has a character all of its own depending on swell and time of day.
 Surfing Uluwatu is famous for consistency, so throughout the day conditions should be good at several times.

-Things to keep in mind when surfing Uluwatu
+Things to keep in mind when surfing in Uluwatu

 - Large swell with low tide means pros and experts only